 Capitalism is the greatest engine for the elimination of poverty, and a huge number of his coreligionists are conscientious practicing capitalists and his reflexive hostility to the pursuit of job creation and rising incomes for all through moderately regulated capitalism was erroneous, divisive, and unjust.

-The pope was very much a Latin American where there is a widespread tendency to blame poverty on capitalism and the Gringos and to subscribe to the heretical fallacy that Marxist proposals for enforced economic outcomes and non-meritocratic distribution of income is a more effective method of reducing poverty than sensible capitalism.

-That perspective colored his comments on economic matters as well as on contemporary international politics.
-He was far too indulgent of the Castro regime, of the People's Republic of China, and of Islamic extremism.
-He waffled somewhat on Gaza, though he deplored anti-Semitism.
+The Pope was very much a Latin American where there is a widespread tendency to blame poverty on capitalism and the Gringos and to subscribe to the heretical fallacy that Marxist proposals for enforced economic outcomes and non-meritocratic distribution of income is effective method of reducing poverty than sensible capitalism.
+That perspective coloured his comments on economic matters as well as on contemporary international politics.
+He was far too indulgent of the Castro regime and of the People's Republic of China.
 I'm well aware of the many prior examples of the Church consenting to share the authority for naming bishops with a secular authority, from William the Conqueror to Louis XIV to modern dictators, and the Church always outlives its secular associate.
-But the compromises with the People's Republic of China were excessive.
-At least in his environmental encyclical Laudato Si, he included the statement that "the Church cannot substitute itself for scientists or politicians."
+But the compromises with the People's Republic of were excessive.
+At least in his environmental encyclical Laudato Si, he included the statement that "the cannot substitute itself for scientists politicians."
 This softened his implicit endorsement of faddish and relatively hysterical ecological alarmism.

 As a Latin American, he was hostile to the United States.
-As an early follower of Juan Peron (who was no friend of the Roman Catholic Church), he was inconsiderate of his 80 million American coreligionists and was sometimes verging on Lenin's characterization of a "useful idiot" in the machinations of the enemies of Christianity and democracy.

-His attack on President Trump's policy toward the invasion of the United States by millions of destitute (mainly) Latin Americans was an outrage.
+As an early follower of Juan Peron, (who was no friend of the Roman Catholic Church), he was inconsiderate of his 80 million American coreligionists and was sometimes verging on Lenin's characterization of a "useful idiot" in the machinations of the enemies of Christianity and democracy.
+His attack on President Trump's policy toward the invasion of the US by millions of destitute (mainly) Latin Americans was an outrage.
 His political infelicities are doubtless more than balanced by the generosity of his spirit, though that is not our evaluation to make.

-Pope Francis was also a man of great culture, especially in music, where he had an astounding knowledge of different composers and versions of concerts and symphonies.
-He was never pedantic and never intellectually superior and only spoke of these matters in interviews with specialist cultural publications, but it is always reassuring to know that the head of one's Church is culturally sophisticated, as well as profoundly well-intentioned.
+Pope Francis was also a man of very great culture, especially in music, where he had an astounding knowledge of different composers and versions of concerts and symphonies.
+He was never pedantic and never intellectually superior and only spoke of these matters in interviews with specialist cultural publications, but it is always reassuring to know that the head of one's Church is very culturally sophisticated, as well as profoundly well-intentioned.
 I hope that Pope Francis will be remembered for these qualities more than for some of his political lapses so illustrative of the unsatisfactory secular history of Latin America.
-To Roman Catholic believers, the death of a pope is always a solemn occasion.
-Pope Francis was surely a good man.
-Everyone, whatever their religious views or absence of them, should hope that the cardinals choose his successor wisely.
+He was surely a good man.
+All should hope that the Cardinals choose his successor wisely.

-First published in the New York Sun
+First published in the Brussels Signal